-object a DGEList object.

-xlab label for the x-axis.

-ylab label for the y-axis.

-pch the plotting symbol.
-See points for more details.

-cex plot symbol expansion factor.
-See points for more details.

-••• any other arguments are passed to plot.
+У a DGEList object. xlab label for the x-axis. ylab label for the y-axis. pch the plotting symbol.
+See points for more details. cex plot symbol expansion factor.
+See points for more details. col.common color of line showing common dispersion col.trend color of line showing dispersion trend col.tagwise color of points showing tagwise dispersions any other arguments are passed to plot.